-Unit aim (s) Through this unit learners will begin to gain an understanding of teams and how important they are to a leader so that performance is both effective and efficient.
+11!(-! /-) Unit aim (s) Through this unit learners will begin to gain an understanding of teams and how important they are to a leader so that performance is both effective and efficient.
 Learners will engage with some fundamental team related concepts which will enable them to recognise key characteristics of individuals within a team and their likely impact on team dynamics and trust within a team.
 The aim of this unit is, therefore, to enable learners to develop and maintain an effective team where an understanding of individual behaviours is a key consideration.
-Assessment requirements specified by a sector or regulatory body (if appropriate) Knowledge Testing Competency Based Testing End-point Assessment Details of the relationship of the unit and relevant National Occupational Standards The following standards from the NOS for Management and Leadership have been mapped to this unit: Concern for Others Focus on Results Persuasiveness
+Assessment requirements specified by a sector or regulatory body (if appropriate) Knowledge Testing construction of games, and an appropriately Competency Based Testing End-point Assessment Details of the relationship of the unit and The following standards from the NOS for relevant National Occupational Standards Management and Leadership have been mapped to this unit:

+Concern for Others

+Focus on Results

+Persuasiveness

 Title: H/616/6153 Managing projects

 Level: 3

 Credit Value: 3

 GLH: 11

-Learning Outcomes Assessment Criteria The learner can:
+Learning Outcomes The learner will: Assessment Criteria The learner can:

-The learner will: The learner can.

-Understand the project life cycle Describe the phases of the project life cycle

-1.2 Explain the role of a project manager at each phase of the cycle

-1.3 Explain the role of different stakeholders

-O Married and live and a section of at each phase of the project life cycle
+Understand the project life cycle 1.1 Describe the phases of the project life cycle 1.2 Explain the role of a project manager at each phase of the cycle 1.3 Explain the role of different stakeholders at each phase of the project life cycle

-2. Know how to deliver a project 2.1 Describe the phases of the project life cycle

-2.2 Explain the role of a project manager at

-each phase of the cycle

-2.3 Explain the role of different stakeholders

-at each phase of the project life cycle
+2. Know how to deliver a project 2.1 Describe the phases of the project life cycle 2.2 Explain the role of a project manager at each phase of the cycle 2.3 Explain the role of different stakeholders at each phase of the project life cycle

-3. Manage resources and risk 3.1 Select members of a project team

-based on a skills analysis

-3.2 Determine -suitable resource
+3. Manage resources and risk 3.1 Select members of a project team based on a skills analysis 3.2 Determine -suitable resource requirements 3.3 Work within operational constraints 3.4 Identify project risks 3.5 Monitor the progress of a project

-requirements

-3.3 Work within operational constraints

-3.4 Identify project risks

-4 Use project management tools 3.5 Monitor the progress of a project

-4. Use project management tools 4.1 Produce appropriate project management documentation

-4.2 Evaluate the extent to which a project

-has been successful
+4. Use project management tools 4.1 Produce appropriate project management documentation4.2 Evaluate the extent to which a project has been successful

 Additional information/Amplification

+Learning Outcome 1

+Learners will develop an awareness of:

 - project initiation

 - project planning

 - project execution

-- project closure
+- · project closure

 - management tasks associated with each phase of the cycle

 - stakeholder input and influence at each phase of the project